Alatius/laravel-iap-docs/docs/intro.md

 ## Technical decisions

-LIAP is a wrapper over two packages App Store IAP and Google Play Billing.
+LIAP is a wrapper over two packages, App Store IAP and Google Play Billing.
 Developing and maintaining separate packages per store gives us the ability to re-use the code to support different PHP frameworks.
 We started by Laravel, but supporting other Frameworks is planned, the next one will be Symfony.
 In addition to code re-usability, separate packages opens the door to support more stores and service providers in the future.